pmndrs/suspend-react/readme.md

 + suspend(fn, [1000, 'v0', 'functionName/fetch'])
 ```

-If you publish a library that suspend, consider symbols.
+If you publish a library that suspends, consider symbols.

 ```jsx
 const fetchUUID = Symbol()